silabs-KrisY/BLEtest/README.md

 ### Prerequisites

-1. Blue Gecko SDK version v3.3.1 (Gecko SDK 4.0.1) or greater installed via Simplicity Studio v5 or from github. *NOTE: This tool is no longer compatible with Blue Gecko SDK version 2.x.
+1. Blue Gecko SDK version v4.0 (Gecko SDK 4.1.0) or greater installed via Simplicity Studio v5 or from github. *NOTE: This tool is no longer compatible with Blue Gecko SDK version 2.x.
 For 2.x compatibility, revert to previous 1.x versions of BLEtest.*
 2. Linux/Posix build environment (OSX, Raspberry Pi, etc.) or Windows (Cygwin/MinGW).
-3. Blue Gecko / Mighty Gecko device running a serial UART NCP (Network Co-Processor) firmware image from Bluetooth SDK v3.3.1 (Gecko SDK 4.0.1) or greater.
-See the "To Run" section below for more details. *NOTE: If using Gecko SDK 4.1 or greater, you must remove the "Legacy Advertising", "Extended Advertising", and "Periodic Advertising" components from the NCP firmware prior to building, otherwise running BLEtest will result in an assert.*
+3. Blue Gecko / Mighty Gecko device running a serial UART NCP (Network Co-Processor) firmware image from Bluetooth SDK v4.0 (Gecko SDK 4.1.0) or greater.
+See the "To Run" section below for more details. *NOTE: To use the advertising feature in this version of BLEtest, you must remove the "Legacy Advertising", "Extended Advertising", and "Periodic Advertising" components from the NCP firmware prior to building, otherwise running BLEtest will result in an assert.
+The advertising scan functionality also requires the "Scanner for legacy advertisements" component to be present in the NCP firmware.*

 ### Installing